Accredited Mental Health Courses: MHFA, TWM & PHS

 Duty of Care and the Internal Responsibility System (IRS)

-While Canada's National Standard for Psychological Health and Safety in the Workplace is voluntary, neglecting to adopt a PHS Framework can lead to severe legal liabilities.
-Existing occupational health and safety (OHS) legislation, human rights laws, and workers' compensation acts are increasingly interpreted to include a strict duty to protect psychological well-being.
-Neglecting these factors opens organizations up to costly claims related to harassment, toxic environments, chronic stress, and systemic discrimination.
+While Canada's National Standard for Psychological Health and Safety in the workplace is voluntary, neglecting to adopt a PHS Framework can lead to liabilities.
+Existing occupational health and safety (OHS) legislation, human rights laws, and workers' compensation acts are interpreted to include a duty to protect psychological well-being.
+Not addressing these factors opens organizations up to costly claims related to harassment, toxic environments, chronic stress, and systemic discrimination.

 Read: What is Psychological Health and Safety in Canada?